jhamlet/protean-subject/README.md

 * `completedOnSubscribed(observer)` Called when the subject is in a completed state and an observer subscribes

-The falling methods you should use when ready to notify the subject's observers:
+The following methods should be used when ready to notify the subject's observers:

 * `notifyNext(value)`
 * `notifyError(error)`